smondet/trakeva/README.md

 too.

-To get the development version you can use

-    opam remote add smondet https://github.com/smondet/dev-opam-repo.git
-    opam update

-or from the repository, just run:
+To build the development version from the repository, just run:

     make configure
     make